nuvention-web/breadcrumbs/README.md

  * Styles: [SCSS](http://sass-lang.com)
  * Testing: [Velocity + Mocha + Chai](http://velocity.meteor.com)

-## Admin Interface
-To access the admin interface, navigate to our [admin portal](https://breadcrumbs.ninja/login) and log in.

 ##User components and instructions
 * Chrome extension - available on http://breadcrumbs.ninja
   * Follow instructions on the page